tadson10/kumuluzee-grpc/README.md

 [![Build Status](https://img.shields.io/travis/kumuluz/kumuluzee-grpc/master.svg?style=flat)](https://travis-ci.org/kumuluz/kumuluzee-grpc)
 > KumuluzEE gRPC project for enabling gRPC protocol for KumuluzEE microservices.

+> Currently only supported on JDK 8.
+Will be updated in near future to support JDK9+.
 ## Usage

 You can enable the KumuluzEE gRPC extension by adding the following dependency: